10 RV Safety Checks to Do Regularly When Traveling

 Be sure to keep an eye on local weather patterns as you travel, have a plan for getting important medications on the road, and consider a roadside assistance plan so you know who to call if something happens and you get stuck on the side of the road.

-Some RVers who travel more off-grid also invest in a satellite radio to make sure they can reach out for help no matter where they are.
+Some RVers who travel more off-grid also invest in a satellite communication device to make sure they can reach out for help no matter where they are.
 Recovery gear for getting un-stuck is also key for anyone going off the pavement.